-Nelson Mandela casting his vote in 1994 elections at Inanda, Durban release of political prisoners layed the basis for the start of multi party negotiation to create a new democratic constitution.
 In 1994, twenty-six parties negotiated and adopted an interim Constitution that gave the vote to everyone.
 This Constitution lasted for two years.
-During that time the elected government worked as the Constitutional Assembly to draw up the present South African Constitution, based on the principles of human rights, equality, non-racialism and non-sexism.
+During that time the elected government worked as the Constitutional Assembly and had to draw up a final Constitution.